Platform - Tools - Security - Infrastructure

 It worked pretty well, here and abroad.
 I don’t know how much of it they’re still using.

-Hear about them going down and being unable to deploy between 2015 and 2017?
+Hear about them going down during the China launch and being unable to deploy between 2015 and 2017?
 Me neither.
+Never happened.

 Made an Application Stack Prototyping and Orchestration Suite